MarcFly/marcfly.github.io/_posts/2021-08-06-MathForGameDev-1.md

 ## Why are Normalized vectors useful?

-When we wan to do something along a direction, we don't want to add further changes than intended.
+When we want to do something along a direction, we don't want to add further changes than intended.
 A unit / normalized vector provides just a direction and then we can modify such direction to to fit your magnitude needs.

-## Length of a vectorin 2D (and 3D)
+## Length of a vector in 2D (and 3D)

 To normalize a vector we need the length of it.
 In 1D, the main component is already the scalar part of a vector, but in higher dimentions we need other things.
 We just use basic trigonometry, the Pythagorean Theorem: